awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 1. In the Amazon S3 console, choose **Create Bucket**\.

-1. In the **Create Bucket** dialog, on the **Name and region** page, enter a bucket name\.
+1. In the **Create Bucket** dialog, on the **Name and region** page, do the following:

+   1. Enter a bucket name\.
 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
 For more information, go to [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

-1. Select a region for your bucket\.
+   1. Select an AWS Region for your bucket\.
 By default, Amazon S3 creates buckets in the US East \(N\.
-Virginia\) region\.
-We recommend that you choose a region close to you to optimize latency and minimize costs, or you might choose another region to address regulatory requirements\.
+Virginia\) Region\.
+We recommend that you choose a Region close to you to optimize latency and minimize costs, or you might choose another Region to address regulatory requirements\.

 1. Choose **Next**\.